Serj-M/relational-model-of-git/README.md

-# Mining Software Repositories based on a relational model
+# Mining Software Repositories based on a relational model (supplement to the research study)

-## Supplement to the Research Study

 This repository contains materials for **Mining Software Repositories (MSR)** aimed at identifying code hotspots from a relational Git data model.
 The model provides end-to-end traceability **File → Commit → Pull Request → Issue**.